vickneee/vickneee/README.md

 # Hi there 👋

 ### About Me 👩‍💻
 I am Victoria.
 I am an enthusiastic web development student who places a lot of emphasis on developing user-friendly websites and applications.
+I'm looking for information on UI and UX design right now.
+I'm learning how to use the Figma software to create user interfaces that are simple to use and suited to the user's tastes and needs.
 I'm excited to start this path of creating digital experiences.

 - 🌱 I'm currently learning the Figma software and improving my CSS, SCSS, JS, and React skills.